-He was born Orvon Gene Autry in Tioga, Texas.
-He first worked on the St. Louis and San Francisco railroad as a labourer and then a telegrapher.
+He was a singer and actor born Orvon Gene Autry in Tioga, Texas who first worked on the St. Louis and San Francisco railroad as a labourer and then a telegrapher.

 He started on radio after a chance meeting with Will Rogers and was “Oklahoma’s Yodeling Cowboy”.
 His first hit was a duet with Jimmy Long called “That Silver Daddy of Mine” in 1932 and he was the first artist in history to have a gold record.